VideoJuegosUN/Design/source.md

 ##VIDEO GAME

-* A videojuego is a computer program created expressly to amuse, based on the interaction between a person and a electronic device where run the game.<!-- .element: class="fragment" data-fragment-index="1"-->
+* A video game is a computer program created expressly to amuse, based on the interaction between a person and a electronic device where run the game.<!-- .element: class="fragment" data-fragment-index="1"-->